 Development will be supported where it demonstrates good quality design and respects the local character and appearance of the surrounding area.
 All new development must respond to and integrate with local surroundings and landscape as well as the built environment.
-It should achieve this by:
+It should achieve this by: Using good quality materials that complement the existing variety of a. materials used in the area; and b.
+Using green hedging, verges and/or trees for highway boundaries (rather than walls and fencing) wherever possible and in keeping with the existing streetscape; and Respecting the landscape and setting of the area; and C. d.
+Ensuring no loss of important public vistas, landscapes and natural open spaces. e.
+The scale, bulk and massing should be in keeping with the street scene and not visually overbearing in relation to the buildings around it; and The housing density of the site should not be significantly greater than the f. density of surrounding residential development and g.
+The existing building to plot ratio should be respected.

-- Using good quality materials that complement the existing variety of materials used in the area; and - Using green hedging, verges and/or trees for highway boundaries (rather than walls and fencing) wherever possible and in keeping with the existing streetscape; and - c.
-Respecting the landscape and setting of the area; and - d.
-Ensuring no loss of important public vistas, landscapes and natural open spaces. - e.
-The scale, bulk and massing should be in keeping with the street scene and not visually overbearing in relation to the buildings around it; and - f.
-The housing density of the site should not be significantly increased; and - g.
+- h.
+Support will be given to proposals which meet local needs. - i.
 Each residence should provide a minimum of one off-road parking space for developments with one bedroom and two spaces for properties with 2 or more bedrooms subject to viability.